-Though Lenz argues Universal should have known the video qualifies for fair use as a matter of law, our court has already decided a copyright holder need only form a subjective good faith belief that a use is not authorized.
+Though Lenz argues Universal should have known the video qualifies for fair use as a matter of law, we have already decided a copyright holder need only form a subjective good faith belief that a use is not authorized.
 Rossi v.
 Motion Picture Ass'n of Am.
 Inc., 391 F.3d 1000 (9th Cir.
 2004).
-In Rossi, we explicitly held that "the 'good faith belief' requirement in § 512(c)(3)(A)(v) encompasses a subjective, rather than objective standard."
+In Rossi, we explicitly held that "the 'good faith belief' requirement in § 512(c)(3)(A)(v) encompasses a subjective, rather than objective standard," and we observed that "Congress understands this distinction."
 Id. at 1004.
 We further held: